bveldhuyzen/XGREPLIST/perspective_nlzr/README.md

 This folder contains the information that is required to set up a fully configurable multi-perspective analyzer prompt via chatGPT (and possibly others).

-# Upgrade currently being assembled.
+# Upgrades currently being tested.
 # For now, preferably use XGREPLIST if perspective analysis is required.

 Several approaches have been tested, of which three are provided here: